truenas/documentation/content/SCALE/SCALE22.12.md

 This article collects various details about this upcoming major version: early release notes, developer notes, and how to help test the in-development version.
 This is a work in progress and details are added as development progresses on this SCALE release.

+{{< hint warning >}}
+All auxiliary parameters are subject to change between major versions of TrueNAS due to security and development issues.
+We recommend removing all auxiliary parameters from TrueNAS configurations before upgrading.
+{{< /hint >}}

 {{< hint danger >}}
 Early releases are intended for testing and early feedback purposes only.
 Do not use early release software for critical tasks.